 Fancy joining our community?
 Drop us a line.

-We’re looking for organisations that already deliver some form of money guidance, to work with us during our test and learn pilot stage through to September 2021.
-Partners will benefit from exclusive access to free e-learning mapped to our competency framework, a brand-new award in money guidance, and access to themed content through the Money Guider Networks.
+We’re looking for organisations that already deliver some form of money guidance, to work with us during Phase 1 through to March 2022. partners will benefit from exclusive access to free e-learning mapped to our competency framework, a brand-new City & Guilds endorsed credential, and access to themed content and shared learning through the Money Guider Networks.

-Partners can make the most of all these features, or simply choose what suits you and your organisation – it’s highly flexible, adaptable and accessible.
+Partners can combine these features for maximum benefit, or simply choose what suits you and your organisation – it’s highly flexible, adaptable and accessible.

 Why become a programme partner?

 - improve outcomes for your customers by helping them manage their money better

 - develop the skills, understanding and confidence all Money Guiders need

 - understand your own or your team’s money guidance skills-set, identify where training and development is needed and filling gaps with the free e-learning we provide

 - gain recognition as an individual for giving effective money guidance

 - define or enhance your customer-offer, and